Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Introduction

-As already mentioned, there are two main domains where the Higson-Roe exact sequence is used: signature invariants of orientable manifolds, as part of surgery theory to classify smooth manifolds, and classifications of metrics of positive scalar curvature.
-The first domain is organized in the celebrated \emph{surgery exact sequence} of Browder, Novikov, Sullivan and Wall, and the connection between topology and analysis is made systematic by the construction of a map of exact sequences, from the surgery exact sequence in topology to the Higson-Roe analytic surgery sequence.
-This is carried out originally in \cites{HigsonRoe1,HigsonRoe2,HigsonRoe3} using analytic homological algebra.
-A more direct construction of this map, based on certain higher index theorems, is given in \cite{PiazzaSchick_sig}.
 This second approach is in fact inspired by the precursor work \cite{PiazzaSchick_psc}, where the Stolz exact sequence for positive scalar curvature metrics (compare \cite[{Proposition 1.27}]{PiazzaSchick_psc}) is mapped to the Higson-Roe exact sequence.
-The Stolz exact sequence is the analogue, in the world of positive scalar curvature metrics, of the surgery exact sequence in differential topology; it organizes questions about existence and (bordism) classification of Riemannian metrics of positive scalar curvature in a long exact sequence of groups, but where the main terms are somewhat hard to analyze directly.\\ The results of Piazza-Schick about the Stolz surgery sequence \cite{PiazzaSchick_psc} were established in odd dimensions.
+The Stolz exact sequence is the analogue, in the world of positive scalar curvature metrics, of the surgery exact sequence in differential topology; it organizes questions about existence and (bordism) classification of Riemannian metrics of positive scalar curvature in a long exact sequence of groups, but where the main terms are somewhat hard to analyze directly.\\ The results of Piazza and Schick about the Stolz surgery sequence \cite{PiazzaSchick_psc} were established in odd dimensions.
 Subsequently, Xie and Yu gave a different treatment of these results, valid in all dimensions and based on Yu's localization algebras (see \cite{Yu_localization}, \cite{XY-advances}).
-The even dimensional case of the results of Piazza-Schick was later treated in \cite{zenobi-JTA}, using suspension.
+The even dimensional case of the results of Piazza-Schick was later treated by Zenobi in \cite{zenobi-JTA}, using suspension.
 Yet different treatments of these results were given by Zeidler in \cite{zeidler-JTOP} and by Zenobi in \cite{Zenobi}.

 Both for the surgery sequence in topology and for the Stolz sequence for positive scalar curvature metrics, the map to the Higson-Roe exact sequence allows to apply all the tools from $C^*$-algebraic index theory and $C^*$-algebra K-theory to obtain information about the geometrically defined sequences.
 In this toolbox we find, in particular, homological methods.
-This has a long history for primary index invariants: in the seminal paper of Connes and Moscovici \cite{ConnesMoscovici}, under favourable assumptions on the group $\Gamma$, for example if $\Gamma$ is Gromov hyperbolic, a pairing between the group $K_*(C^*_{red}\Gamma)$ and the cohomology of $\Gamma$ was defined.
-When applied to the index class of a Dirac operator this pairing produced numbers called the {\it higher indices} of the operator.
-The pairing employs in a crucial way the transition from the group cohomology of $\Gamma$ to the cyclic cohomology of $\mathbb{C} \Gamma$.
-The higher index theorem of Connes and Moscovici gives an explicit geometric formula for these numbers.